mahmoudimus/ac/docs/public/guides/project-activity-tutorial.md

 ## <a name="check"></a> Add some data, and verify your add-on works

-Your add-on is essentially done, but you don't have any data to validate how your chart works.
-In this step, you'll manually add a few projects and issues, and validate that your chart reflects the changes.
+Your add-on is essentially done, but you don't have any data to validate that your table works.
+In this step, you'll manually add a few projects, and validate that your table reflects the changes.

 1. Click __Projects__ > __Create Project__ in the header.
 	Run through the prompts and create a project.
 1. Repeat as desired.
-	The more data you create, the more your add-on will display.
+	The more data you create, the more your add-on displays.
 1. Check your add-on between adding data.
-	You should see your __Activity__ table update accordingly, each time you click the link.
+	You should see your __Activity__ table update each time you click the link.
 	Here's an example what you'll see, using example projects:
 	<img src="../assets/images/jira-activity-3.png" width="80%" style="border:1px solid #999;margin-top:10px;" />